Gender-based homophily in collaborations across a heterogeneous scholarly landscape: Discussion

-Future work should further evaluate the short-term and long-term strategic value of gender homophilous collaboration for women.
-In the short-term, do women who engage in gender homophilous relationships experience higher rates of retention in the authorship pool\footnote{Sarson~\citep{sarsons2015gender} shows that women who co-author (instead of solo-author) are less likely to receive tenure, but the effect is less pronounced if women co-author with women instead of men.}, productivity, and impact?
-In the long-term, do gender-homophilous co-authorships give rise to gender-homophilous intellectual communities?
+In this paper, our measure of behavioral gender homophily is neutral with respect to the intentions of authors as they choose collaborative relationships.
+However, given the professional advantages of collaboration, future work should explore questions related to scientists' strategic decision-making and outcomes.
+For example, in the short term, do women who engage in gender homophilous relationships experience higher rates of retention in the authorship pool, productivity, and impact?
+And, are there disciplinary differences in the benefits of employing such a strategy \citep{sarsons2021gender}?
+Future work should also explore how gender-homophilous co-authorships may shape community structure.
+In the long term, do gender-homophilous co-authorships give rise to gender-homophilous intellectual communities?
 And if so, does increasing the ratio of women in an intellectual community lead to its devaluation/impact, just as increasing the ratio of women in an occupation can decrease its prestige \citep{goldin2014pollution}?

-While many open questions remain, the direct implications of our current results are important: since behavioral gender homophily is not due to structural and compositional aspects such as gender imbalances across subdisciplines, and is endemic to some of the smallest intellectual communities, it might only be mitigated by changing the current cultural norms and perceptions that drive behavioral gender homophily within those communities.